Houston White Collar Crime Attorney

-If you or a family member has been charged with a white collar crime, contact the Law Office of David A. Breston.
+If you or a family member has been charged with a crime, contact our attorneys at Law Office of David A. Breston.
 Since 1997, our firm has been helping represent those who have been convicted of white collar crimes and other embezzlement cases.

-Embezzlement is considered property theft.
-It is considered embezzlement when a person who is trusted to handle money, assets, or property for another person or company takes part or all of that financial value for personal use.
+Considered property theft, embezzlement occurs when a person who is trusted to handle money, assets, or property for another person or company takes part or all of that financial value for personal use.
 Effectively, it is stealing combined with violating a position or contract of trust with another party.

 In Texas, you may face prison time, fines, or both as part of a conviction sentence.
 Even stealing something that is worth as little as $50 or less could see a penalty fine of up to $500.
 Penalties increase depending on the value and amount stolen, up to two years in prison or a fine of up to $10,000 for small embezzlement.
 Furthermore, a sentence may require the defendant to pay restitution above and beyond the fines associated with the charge.